The Best Places To See Autumn Leaves in Melbourne & Victoria 2025

-Melbourne transforms in autumn, its streetscapes painted with the warm, vibrant hues of deciduous leaves.
-Australia may not boast extensive native fall foliage, though European settlers brought more than just the best espresso in Australia to Melbourne; they also brought deciduous trees.
+Melbourne transforms in autumn, its streets painted with the warm, vibrant hues of deciduous leaves.
+Although Australia may not boast extensive native fall foliage, European settlers brought more than just the best espresso in Australia to Melbourne; they also brought deciduous trees.
 Seek out the season's fiery displays in Melbourne's parks and gardens, or venture further north.
-The best autumn foliage is typically found north of Melbourne, or at least higher up in the hills where it is cooler—Macedon and Mt Dandenong are always safe bets.
+The best autumn foliage is typically found north of Melbourne, or at least higher up in the hills where it is cooler - Macedon and Mt Dandenong are always safe bets.
 Elms, ashes, and maples erupt in vibrant oranges, yellows, and reds, creating a breathtaking autumnal tapestry.

 Pack your picnic hamper, book your GoGet and jump in the car, because these are the best places for autumn leave spotting.